Construction Contracts for Your Refurbishment Project

 - Cost certainty - you lock in pricing earlier, giving more confidence in the budget.

-- Single point of responsibility – the builder takes ownership of design coordination and delivery.
+- Single point of responsibility - the builder takes ownership of design coordination and delivery, which significantly reduces dispute risk compared to traditional procurement.

 The reality is there's no "one size fits all" construction contract.
 The right procurement pathway depends on the type of refurbishment, your budget priorities, and your appetite for risk.